TheAnister/JaskaranOS/README.md

 Here is our backup-site: [PyJaskaran](https://TheAnister.github.io)

 # Statistics
 This program is no easy feat.
 It took two weeks before the first update was ready to be released, with four hours a day being dedicated to finishing this program.
-Now that it has been completed, the main contributor (Jaskaran) is dedicating all his efforts into making this the best Python OS yet.
+Now that it has been completed, the main contributor (Jaskaran) dedicated all his efforts into making this the best Python OS yet.

+# R.I.P ?
+Jaskaran is retiring from Jaskaran Operating System, starting 24/02/2023.
+His last contribution was the JaskaranOS: Flex version (JOS5).
+This github will now rely soley on other contributors.